kayanerobach/kayanerobach.github.io/_posts/2024-07-03-flexible-record-linkage.md

 ### Technical details

-To estimate the common set of records, we build a statistical model that leverages the latent representation of the partially identifying information embedded in the data generation process, and derive a probabilistic estimate that allows for inference.
+To estimate the common set of records, we build a statistical model that leverages the latent representation of the partially identifying information embedded in the data generation process, and derive a probabilistic estimate of the linkage suited for inference.
 We estimate the model parameters represented as input nodes on the probabilistic graphical model hereafter, using a Stochastic Expectation Maximisation algorithm.
 <br>

 <div class="exampletest">